 Metastasis is a very complex process, that is why we need different tools and techniques for its study.
-Despite in vitro experimentation gives us the possibility to study different aspects of tumor cells behavior inside the lab,in vivoexperimentation allows a deeper understanding of how this tumor cells develop in their natural environment.
+Eventhough in vitro experimentation gives us the possibility to study different aspects of tumor cells behavior inside the lab, in vivo experimentation allows a deeper understanding of how these tumor cells develop in their natural environment.

 In our lab we combine all these techniques in order to study breast cancer metastasis.
 We use human cancer cell lines and animal models to unravel the role of specific genes in breast cancer bone metastasis.

 In this course we will learn how cells are cultured and labeled in the lab, the techniques that we use to inject them into mice, how tumor growth can be monitored and the correct way to analyze the results obtained using in vivo models.